aster94/logic-analyzer/README.md

 26/11/16 - added colors;

-28/11/16 - completely new interface and added save function;  -last exe file
+28/11/16 - completely new interface and added save function;

 04/12/16 - better reducer and save options, added the possibility to diplay or not the times, corrected a bug when two or more pulse where coincident;

 12/04/16 - added bar scrool, now moving along the capture is far away easier;

+15/12/16 - improved acquisition code;

 to do list:
-improve arduino code with GPIOR;
+add pwm mode

 NOTE: the .pde code is always the last version, not the .exe